tt-design-studio/psu-mac-se/README.md

 ## Supplier Project Links

+### Board version 0.5

+Parts project links are the same as 0.4 below.

+This version has a small tweek for the Apple connector assembly proces that uses the board as a fixture for removing the (*poka-yoke*) pin.
+You can solder the two outside pins and then remove the one pin afterward.
+There is a small encircled X around the pin to remove, but also double check the original connector.

 ### Board version 0.4

-This version added a pluggable terminal for the ASTEC version of the power supply.
+This version added a pluggable terminal for the ASTEC version of the power supply (or solder the solid wire direct to the board).
 The project links do not include the LED (D1) and the resistor (R1).

-Phoenix Contact - Qty 1: P/N 1755749 and Qty 1: P/N 1757022
+Phoenix Contact (or equivalent) - Qty 1: P/N 1755749 and Qty 1: P/N 1757022

 - [Mouser](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=d27a74f39d)
 - [Digikey](https://www.digikey.com/en/mylists/list/7I77MKNK71)